braboj/the-great-wall/docs/analysis.md

 ### 4.3.
 Output

+- `MUST` - Return JSON response for all endpoints, including errors
 - `MUST` - Provide an endpoint to get the daily status of the wall
 - `MUST` - Provide an endpoint to get the total cost of the wall
 - `MUST` - Provide an endpoint to get the cost of a specific profile